Uniform inference for value functions: Differentiability properties

 \item If $\|[\psi(f)]_+\|_p \neq 0$, then $\lambda_4$ is Hadamard directionally differentiable and

 \item If $\|[\psi(f)]_+\|_p = 0$, then $\lambda_4$ is Hadamard directionally differentiable and

 \end{enumerate} \end{thm}

-This is related to the results of \citet{ChenFang19}, who dealt with a squared $L_2$ statistic.
-It is interesting to note here that using an $L_2$ statistic instead of its square results in first-order (directional) differentiability of the map, unlike the squared $L_2$ norm.
-Theorem~\ref{thm:lpnorm_stats} makes use of the pointwise definition of $\psi'_f$.
-Although convergence to $\psi'_f(h)$ may not be uniform, the dominated convergence theorem only requires pointwise convergence and integrability.
+Theorem~\ref{thm:lpnorm_stats} is related to the results of \citet{ChenFang19}, who dealt with a squared $L_2$ statistic.
+It is interesting to note here that using an $L_2$ statistic instead of its square results in first-order (directional) differentiability of the map, unlike the squared $L_2$ norm, which has a degenerate first-order derivative but nondegenerate second-order derivative.